History of the Jews in South Africa

 South African Jews, whether by culture, ethnicity, or religion, form the twelfth largest Jewish community in the world, and the largest on the African continent.
 As of 2020, the Kaplan Centre at the University of Cape Town estimates 52,300 Jews in the country.
 The South African Jewish Board of Deputies estimates that the figure is closer to 75,000.
+As of 2026, the Jewish Agency for Israel estimates that the figure is 61,000.

 The history of the Jews in South Africa began during the period of Portuguese exploration in the early modern era, though a permanent presence was not established until the beginning of Dutch colonisation in the region.
 During the period of British colonial rule in the 19th century, the Jewish South African community expanded greatly, in part thanks to encouragement from Britain.
 From 1880 to 1914, the Jewish population in South Africa grew from 4,000 to over 40,000.
 South African Jews have played an important role in promoting diplomatic and military relations between Israel and South Africa.
 South Africa's Jewish community peaked in the 1970s with an estimated 120,000 Jews living in the country.
 The Soweto uprising in 1976 and racial tensions led to an increase in Jewish emigration.
-Since the end of apartheid, Jews have continued to emigrate mostly to developed countries in the English-speaking world, such as the United States, Canada, the United Kingdom, Australia, and New Zealand, as well as a significant number emigrating to Israel.
+Since the end of apartheid, Jews have continued to emigrate, mostly to developed countries in the English-speaking world such as the United States, Canada, the United Kingdom, Australia, and New Zealand, as well as a significant number emigrating to Israel.
 As of 2021, it is estimated that 92% of the Jewish population on the African continent is concentrated in South Africa.

 History

 Portuguese exploration

 The first Jews involved in the history of South Africa were explorers, cartographers and astronomers who were employed by the Portuguese Crown.
 These men were employed in attempts by Portugal to discover a sea route to the Indian subcontinent.
-Jewish cartographers in Portugal, many of whom were member of the Portuguese upper class, assisted explorers Bartolomeu Dias and Vasco da Gama who sailed around the Cape of Good Hope to India in 1488 and 1497, respectively.
+Jewish cartographers in Portugal, many of whom were members of the Portuguese upper class, assisted explorers Bartolomeu Dias and Vasco da Gama who sailed around the Cape of Good Hope to India in 1488 and 1497, respectively.